ranjanjyoti152/Smart-NVR/README.md

 - **Multi-User Support**: Role-based access with administrative and standard user accounts
 - **Notifications**: Configurable alerts for specific object detections via email
 - **API Access**: RESTful API for integration with other systems
+- **MongoDB Support**: Scalable NoSQL database for improved performance and flexibility

 ## Requirements